Biting Mites or WHAT????

-The CDC has setup an e-mail address for people to ask questions, because of the volume of calls following the reports that aired on KENS 5 in May.
+- The CDC has setup an e-mail address for people to ask questions, because of the volume of calls following the reports that aired on KENS 5 in May.
 That e-mail address is [email protected]

 Research is needed to identify this parasite and find ways to control it.

-Randy Wymore of Oklahoma State University.
+- If you are a sufferer, please contact Randy Wymore of Oklahoma State University.
 He is doing research for Morgellons sufferers.

-"Doctors can't treat those diseases: '... most insurance plans will not pay for anything that is not an already established disease with an already established meds protocol.'
+- "Doctors can't treat those diseases: '... most insurance plans will not pay for anything that is not an already established disease with an already established meds protocol.'
 The CDC must issue an "Investigative Medical Protocol Allowance, which the insurance companies will adhere to.
 This prevents regular doctors with normal fees from helping us because they are afraid that they will get in trouble.
 I have been told this first hand by more than one doctor. " Randy - http://unknownskindisease.com/

 The following are symptoms: